A quick guide to Scrum roles and responsibilities

-A Scrum team deploys working software in small increments with the aim to keep up with the feature demands of clients.
-What more does a Scrum team do?
-Who are the members of a Scrum team?
-What roles does it include?
+A Scrum team deploys working software in small increments to keep up with the feature demands of clients.
+What else does a Scrum team do?
+Who are its members?
+What roles do they perform?
 The next block of our article is devoted right to these questions.

 As you might have guessed, there are three roles in Scrum.
 These roles are:

 - Product Owner who holds the vision for the product

 - Scrum Master who helps the team to apply Scrum for building the product in a proper way.

 - Development team members who build the product.